MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 For example, the camera coordinate system's y-axis might drop to the world coordinate system's x-axis during a rotation or convention transform, so be sure to be consistent about this.

 ## Step 2: Specifying a convention transform
-A change in convention can be representation by a 3x3 or 4x4 convention transform.
+A change in convention can be represented by a 3x3 or 4x4 convention transform.
 If the handedness does not change between conventions, the convention transform is a proper rotation matrix.
 If handedness changes, the convention transforms determinant becomes negative, making it what is sometimes called an improper rotation matrix.